appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

     -   **`data`**: `array`
         An array of parsed suggestions obtained from the applied query.
     -   **`querySuggestions`**: `array`
-        An array of query suggestions obtained based on search value.
+        An array of popular suggestions obtained based on search value.
     -   **`rawData`** `object`
         An object of raw response as-is from elasticsearch query.
     -   **`promotedData`**: `array`